Michael Green

 I’m a writer and producer in Melbourne, Australia.
 I write longform non-fiction and produce audio documentaries, sound installations and multimedia stories.
 I like using testimony and working with interviewees to record their own material.

-I am the producer and host of the Walkley Award–winning podcast, The Messenger, and co-editor of the book They Cannot Take the Sky and producer of an exhibition of the same name.
-I’m a coordinator of Behind the Wire, an award-winning oral history project about Australian immigration detention.
+I am the producer and host of the Walkley Award–winning narrative podcast, The Messenger, and co-editor of the book They Cannot Take the Sky and producer of an exhibition of the same name.

-I’m a co-writer and supervising producer of The Wait, a five-part narrative podcast about refugees in Indonesia, first released in October 2020 via Guardian Australia’s podcast, Full Story.
-I’ve also been working on Guardian Australia’s investigation into the legacy of offshore processing, Lives in limbo.
+I’m a co-writer and supervising producer of The Wait, a five-part narrative podcast about refugees in Indonesia, first released via Guardian Australia’s podcast, Full Story.
+The Wait won the 2021 Third Coast Award for Best Serialised Story in 2021 and the Amnesty International Radio Award.

-I’m writing a book of stories about temporary migrant workers in Australia.
-Some of these were published as We feed you, a multimedia story about workers in the food system.
 In August 2020, I was part of the Manus Recording Project Collective’s second iteration: where are you today.
 In 2019, I undertook the Te Whare Hēra International Artist Residency with City Gallery and Massey University, Wellington.

 I’ve written about the closure of the detention centre on Manus Island in Harper’s Magazine and the death of a young man in Melbourne’s west for Overland Journal.
 I worked on an Instagram documentary for SBS, about a Rohingya family in Melbourne and Bangladesh and wrote about Broken Hill running dry for Nautilus.
 This long piece on racial profiling and the Victoria police was awarded the Victoria Law Foundation’s best feature for 2014.